Maddie Moate: Media

-Moate has been the resident technology expert on BBC 5 Live Saturday Edition since 2014.
-She frequently features on BBC 5 Live's Big Share, Good Morning Britain and BBC Breakfast.
-Since 2016, Moate presents a factual series for CBeebies, entitled Maddie's Do You Know?, which has an average audience of 328,000.
+Moate has been the resident technology expert on BBC Radio 5 Live Saturday Edition since 2014.
+She frequently features on BBC Radio 5 Live's Big Share, Good Morning Britain and BBC Breakfast.
+Since September 2016, Moate presents a factual series for CBeebies, entitled Maddie's Do You Know?, which has an average audience of 328,000.
 A second series was commissioned by CBeebies, produced by Sarah Trigg, and shown in 2018.

 She won the BAFTA Children's Awards in 2017, in the category of presenter.
 A third and fourth series have since been released in 2019 and 2020 respectively.
 In 2018, she joined the BBC team on Springwatch, hosting the "Springwatch Wild Academy" aimed at schools and children.
+In June 2022 she appeared as guest presenter on an episode of The Gadget Show while Georgie Barrat was on maternity leave.

+Starting in 2025, Moate was added as a presenter on CBeebies' sign-language series Something Special.